-From 2007 on, Manuela Pfrunder and her team refined the design of the ninth banknote series since 2007.
+From 2007 on, Manuela Pfrunder and her team refined the design of the ninth banknote series.
 This challenging work was undertaken in Manuela Pfrunder’s studio, which was specially fitted with a range of security measures.
 One of the main reasons for it being such a challenge is because a new banknote series is not just about the design, but rather about the interplay of design and the security features.
 In several production stages, the images, illustrations and security features were evaluated, reviewed and adapted.
 Indeed, the many design changes also resulted in the theme of the banknote series being renamed.
 The theme is now ‘The many facets of Switzerland’.

 Creating the banknote substrate